kaizcodes/Pog_Engine/README.md

 **Offline-first by design.
 Your data never leave your PC—everything runs locally using offline AI models.**

 ## Capability
-It transcribe your stream

-finds viral moments in the things you say on stream.
+Because 99% of streamers are faceless and rely on speaking or insane gameplay to go viral, Pog Engine finds viral moments in the things you say on stream.

 What it cannot do: detect physical comedy or crazy gameplay moments.